is more likely to occur in early spring before grasses become available, or in late summer when grasses have been eaten and weeds remain. Here is a

 Horses will eat all parts of the plant in early spring, especially if it is located near more palatable plants, and the toxic effects are cumulative.

 The liver inflammation can be irreversible with scarring and may be fatal.
-See also the case, The Lessons of Dusty, for more details.
+See also the case, The Lessons of Dusty

 (scarring) and eventual irreversible liver failure after several months.
 The plant is abundant in many areas.